Parents of St. Petersburg murder victim plea for the public’s help in locating murder suspect

 ST.PETERSBURG, Fla.
 (WFLA) – The past seven days have been a fog for Joy Steinruck.

-On Dec.10, her son 24-year old Jason Carr was shot and killed at a roofing business in St. Petersburg.
+On Dec.9, her son 24-year old Jason Carr was shot and killed at a roofing business in St. Petersburg.

 “Just dealing with the funeral, much less knowing that the murderer is still out there,” said Steinruck.
 “I just want to go home but he’s not there.”